 Another form of odds that is relatively simple to understand is total odds, also known in Arizona as over/under bets.
 With this bet, you are predicting if the total score of a game will be higher or lower than the odds set by a sportsbook.

 In the Cardinals and Seahawks game, an oddsmaker may set the total at 48.5 points.
 To bet, you select the “under” if you think the teams’ combined score will be 48 points or less.
 You’d select “over” if you believe it will be 49 or more points.

 Moneyline odds attached to the total will dictate potential winnings.
 If the over has -110 odds and you bet $50 and win, you’d get a payout of $95.45 ($50 bet plus $45.45 winnings).
 If you picked the under at +105 odds and bet the same $50, you’d win more — $102.50 ($50 bet plus $52.50 in winnings).

 Arizona sportsbooks offer several other types of odds for bettors, including ones that are a bit more complex.
 Here are a few you will encounter:

 Parlay: Parlay bets combine different types of bets into one package.
 Wagers must be made on more than one game, usually two or three.
-Within the parlay bets in AZ, you can use moneyline, totals, and other types of odds.
+Within the parlay bets in AZ, you can use moneyline, totals, and other types of Fiesta Bowl odds in Arizona.